michael-o/michael-o-parent/README.md

 # Michael Osipov's Parent POM
-This repository contains the parent POM project for all of my Java projects.
+This repository contains the parent POM project for all of my open source Java projects.